franco-robles/ToDoListApp/README.md

 - Swagger UI: http://localhost:8080/swagger-ui
 - H2 Console: http://localhost:8080/h2-console

+## Tests
+ The ToDoListApp project uses unit tests to ensure the quality and reliability of the code.
+Unit tests are written for each class or function to verify that it behaves as expected.

+ **TaskService**
+The TaskService layer is responsible for interacting with taskRepository to create, read, update, and delete tasks.
+The unit tests for the TaskService layer have a coverage of 100%.
+The following unit tests have been added to verify the functionality of the TaskService:
+ * Create task
+ * Read task
+ * Update task
+ * Delete task
+ * Pagination
+ * Status-based retrieval
+ * Error handling
+ * Invalid input

 Contributions are welcome.
 To contribute, create a new branch in the GitHub repository and submit a pull request.